Eliastik/simple-voice-changer/ROADMAP.md

 * [ ] - Edit volume/gain

 ### Other

 * [ ] - Transform the "classes" folder into a library (new Github repository)

 ### Future versions

 * [ ] - Split processing into smaller chunks + threaded (Worker, not yet possible) + display processing progress

 ## Would be good but not important

-* [x] - Fallback from Audio Worklets to ScriptProcessorNode for Limiter/Bitcrusher if there is an error loading worklet file
 * [ ] - Enhance limiter
 * [ ] - Filter "Autotuner"?
 * [ ] - Save into localstorage filters settings?